atmoswing/atmoswing-user-manual/docs/app-optimizer/usage.rst

 * A text file with the resulting best parameters set and the skill score ([...]best_parameters.txt).
 * A text file with all the assessed parameters set and their corresponding skill score ([...]tested_parameters.txt).
-* An xml file with the best parameters set (to be used further by AtmoSwing Forecaster; [...]best_parameters.xml).
+* An xml file with the best parameters set (to be used further by AtmoSwing Forecaster/Downscaler; [...]best_parameters.xml).
 * A NetCDF file containing the analog dates (AnalogDates[...].nc) both for the calibration and validation periods.
 * A NetCDF file containing the analog values (AnalogValues[...].nc) both for the calibration and validation periods.
-* A NetCDF file containing the performance scores (Scores[...].nc) both for the calibration and validation periods.
+* A NetCDF file containing the skill scores (Scores[...].nc) both for the calibration and validation periods.

 Graphical user interface
 ------------------------